-Back in May, EngineLabs Magazine asked readers to send in questions for SCAT Crankshafts‘ very own, Tom Lieb.
+Back in May, EngineLabs Magazine asked readers to send in questions for SCAT Crankshafts‘ founder, Tom Lieb.
 Now, he’s answered 10 questions related to all things crankshafts, connecting rods and pistons.

-Check out one of the questions and answers:
+Check out one of the questions readers asked and Tom Lieb’s answer:

 What are the unique requirements of the crank and rods when turbocharging a 1,000-horsepower street engine turning no more than 6,500 rpm.
 I am building a twin-turbo ’70 Boss 351C, and debating how much stroke to use, 3.750, 3.850, or 4.000.
 I still want decent gas mileage on long highway runs but need the torque to pull the twisty mountain roads.
 How much strength do you need in this application; cast, forged, or billet crank?
 Also, some say don’t use H-Beam rods, only use I-beam rods; which rods should be used?